usnistgov/800-63-3/sp800-63c/sec5_assertions.md

 #### 5.1.1.
 Bearer Assertions

 A bearer assertion can be presented by any party as proof of the bearer's identity.
-If an attacker is able to capture or manufacture a valid assertion or assertion reference representing a subscriber, and that attacker is able to successfully present that assertion or reference to the RP, then the attacker MAY be able to impersonate the subscriber at that RP.
+If an attacker is able to capture or manufacture a valid assertion or assertion reference representing a subscriber, and that attacker is able to successfully present that assertion or reference to the RP, then the attacker could be able to impersonate the subscriber at that RP.

 Note that mere possession of a bearer assertion or reference is not always enough to impersonate a subscriber.
 For example, if an assertion is presented in the back-channel federation model (described in [Section 6.1](#sec6-1)), additional controls MAY be placed on the transaction (such as identification of the RP and assertion injection protections) that help to further protect the RP from fraudulent activity.